minetest/dev.luanti.org/content/for-engine-devs/network-protocol.md

 #### Timeout

-A connection may timeout after 30 seconds of nonresponsiveness to PINGs or RELIABLEs.
+A connection may timeout after 30 seconds of non-responsiveness to PINGs or RELIABLEs.
 A peer should send PING/CONTROL packets every 5 seconds or so if it has not sent any other packets.

 #### Connect